UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_24.md

 Notes:

-It should come to no surprise that we can also use SVM models for regression problems as well.
+It should come as no surprise that we can use SVM models for regression problems as well.

-We need to make sure to import SVR from the svm sklearn library.
+We need to make sure to import SVR from the SVM sklearn library.

 ---